strategineer/personal-website/README.md

 # TODO

 ## General
-- Make a page that aggregates stats on word count, number of articles per year, tag use, word use
 - create a meme page template for pictures (given a folder, go through each of them)
 - make interactive CV
 - share button: